Enan456/WhereWereYou/README.md

 # WhereWereYou
 A Google Sheets Script to automatically send  an email to students asking where they are.
-Developed as a proposal for Oswego East
+Developed as a proposal for Oswego East and going into use in 2018.